spookylukey/django-htmx-patterns/form_validation.rst

 Form HTML and styling
 ---------------------

 Rather than focus on just the htmx/Django techniques, I’m doing a fuller example, partly because real-world concerns often affect the solution.
 In particular, styling of a form normally affects the HTML, and that affects how we can break it up in order to update fragments via htmx, so you actually need to start with styling and form layout.
-If you just want to the htmx details, skip down to the “htmx it!” heading.
+If you just want to the htmx details, skip down to the `htmx it! <htmx_it_>`_ section.

 I’ll include some of the main things you’ll need on this page, with some brief notes for the techniques used.
 For full details the code is available in the `code folder <./code/>`_ as always.